teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:information_source: **Info:**<br>
-:information_source: You need to type in the entire word instead of part of the word for it to find the stall.
+You need to type in the entire word instead of part of the word for it to find the stall.

 </div>